Cheltenham Avenue

-Cheltenham Avenue is a major east-west road in Southeastern Pennsylvania.
-It is served by many SEPTA bus routes, trolleys, regional rail, and subway.
-Cheltenham Avenue is an unsigned quadrant route t routes in Montgomery County, Pennsylvania.
-It also is a major borderline; it defines the border between Springfield and Cheltenham townships, and Cheltenham Township and the City of Philadelphia, with the latter also being the Montgomery County and Philadelphia County.
-A section of the road along the Philadelphia–Cheltenham border is part of PA Route 309.
+Cheltenham Avenue is a major east-west road in Philadelphia and its suburbs.
+It is served by SEPTA bus routes, trolleys, regional rail, and subway.
+Cheltenham Avenue is an unsigned quadrant route in Montgomery County.
+It serves as the border between Springfield and Cheltenham townships.
+A section of the road along the Philadelphia border with Cheltenham Township is part of PA Route 309.

 Route description

-Cheltenham Avenue has two sections, divided by Tookany Creek and SEPTA's Fox Chase regional rail line.
+Cheltenham Avenue has two sections, divided by Frankford Creek and SEPTA's Fox Chase regional rail line.

 Western section

 Cheltenham Avenue begins in Springfield Township at the intersection with Paper Mill Road.
 It runs southeast up a hill, where it passes LaSalle College High School and forms the border between Springfield and Cheltenham Township.
-Following several steep ascends and climbs, Springfield Township ends on the south side of the road, and the road begins as a border between Cheltenham and the City of Philadelphia, right near the Holy Sepulchre Cemetery.
+Following several steep ascends and climbs, Springfield Township ends on the south side of the road, and the road begins as a border between Cheltenham and Philadelphia, near the Holy Sepulchre Cemetery.

 Following a busy intersection with Easton Road, Cheltenham Avenue passes the Cedarbrook Shopping Center, and the Towers at Wyncote.
 Cheltenham Avenue then has another major intersection with Ogontz Avenue.
 This point begins the west end of the PA 309 overlap, as well as the end of the Fort Washington Expressway.
 The Greenleaf at Cheltenham shopping center also sits at the northeast corner of this intersection, as well as the Cheltenham-Ogontz Bus Loop, a major terminus for several SEPTA bus routes.

 After crossing over Washington Lane, Cheltenham Avenue passes many strip malls and busy residential neighborhoods.
 After passing a small cemetery on the right (where the skyline of Philadelphia is just visible), Cheltenham Avenue intersects with the northern terminus of Broad Street.
 Immediately following the Broad Street intersection is the southern terminus of PA 309.
 Soon after, Cheltenham Avenue intersects PA 611 and historic Old York Road.

 After these intersections, Cheltenham Avenue goes under several overpasses and winds its way to its at Tookany Creek Parkway/Crescentville Road, near the Tookany Creek.
 Final elevation is 66 feet above sea level.